markfinger/webpack-build/README.md

   file type
 - `urls`: a map from the entries to urls matching their assets, grouped by file type.
   These values are generated from the `staticRoot` and `staticUrl` options
-- `webpackConfig`: the config object generated and passed to webpack
+- `outputOptions`: the compiler's output options

 Configuration